Gugulethu-Nyoni/anygrid/README.md

 const dataGrid = new AnyGrid(data, columns, features);
 ```

-### NOTE that the features object is optional so you can invoke AnyGridJS without the features object as shown below:
+### NOTE that the features object is optional so you can invoke AnyGrid without the features object as shown below:

 ```javascript